shaurya-patil/custom-transformer/README.md

 ```bash
 python train.py
 ```
-*Note: The default configuration in `train.py` uses a small model and dataset subset for demonstration purposes, as training on CPU with pure NumPy is computationally intensive.*
+*Note: The default configuration in `train.py` uses a small model and dataset subset for demonstration purposes.*

 ### 3. Inference / Demo